hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.17 `location` and `geoLocation` Details

 Some datasets have measurements associated with a fixed position.
 Other measurements have postions that change with time.
-The `location` and `geoLocation` attributes allow the position of meaurements to be described.
+The `location` attribute allows the position of meaurements to be described.
+An alternative attribute 'geoLocation" can be used instead as a compact way of describing an Earth-based fise dposition for a dataset's measurements.

 To indicate a dataset with a single location for all measurements, the `location` object must have four attributes that represent a single vector position value.
 ```